Semiclassical Limit of Measurement-Induced Transition in Many-Body Chaos in Integrable and Nonintegrable Oscillator Chains

-In this work, we establish a direct link between MIPT and ST by considering models of interacting particles, whose positions are measured continuously, albeit weakly.
+In this Letter, we establish a possible link between MIPT and ST by considering models of interacting particles, whose positions are measured continuously, albeit weakly.
 We show that, in the semiclassical limit, the dynamics of the system is described by a stochastic Langevin equation where the noise and the dissipation terms are both controlled by the small quantum parameter $\hbar$ and measurement strength.
-Specifically, we study a non-integrable oscillator chain, oscillators interacting both quadratic and quartic couplings, and the classical integrable Toda chain \cite{Toda1967,Henon1974,Flaschka1974-1,Flaschka1974-2}.
-In both the cases, we find surprising dynamical transition in many-body chaos in the Langevin evolution.
-The chaotic-to-non-chaotic transition occurs as function of either interaction or noise/dissipation strength as two classical trajectories starting with slightly different initial conditions synchronize when subjected to identical noise.
+Specifically, we study a nonintegrable oscillator chain, and the classical integrable Toda chain \cite{Toda1967,Henon1974,Flaschka1974-1,Flaschka1974-2}.
+In both cases, we find a surprising dynamical transition in many-body chaos in the Langevin evolution.
+The chaotic-to-nonchaotic transition occurs as a function of either interaction or noise (measurement) strength as two classical trajectories starting with slightly different initial conditions synchronize when subjected to identical noise.
 The transition is similar to the stochastic STs.
-The latter have been previously studied~\cite{Bagnoli1999,Baroni2001,Cencini2001,Pikovsky2002,Ginelli2003,Munoz2003,Bagnoli2006,Cencini2008,Ginelli2009}, however, only for lattices of coupled non-linear maps, as opposed to interacting Hamiltonian systems employed in our work.
+The latter has been previously studied~\cite{Bagnoli1999,Baroni2001,Cencini2001,Pikovsky2002,Ginelli2003,Munoz2003,Bagnoli2006,Cencini2008,Ginelli2009}, however, only for lattices of coupled non-linear maps, as opposed to interacting Hamiltonian systems employed in our Letter.